Discover more from Brent and Michael Are Going Places

 When I analyzed “travel insurance” for nomads, my conclusion was clear: Genki seemed like far and away the best value over SafetyWing and (especially) World Nomads.

 With full international insurance, the picture is a bit more muddled.
-Safety Wing’s Nomad Health plan has serious limitations, but it’s also fairly cheap.
-Meanwhile, Genki Resident is more robust but expensive — especially for more-than-emergency U.S. coverage.
+Safety Wing’s Nomad Insurance Complete has serious limitations, but it’s also fairly cheap.
+Meanwhile, both Genki Native and Genki Resident are more robust but also more expensive — especially for more-than-emergency U.S. coverage.

 For greater context, I decided it might be helpful to explore the plans of other existing companies.